Appearance

 Step 3: Add users to your account

-There are two ways to add users: (1) individually or (2) a bulk add with a csv file.
+There are two ways to add users: (1) individually or (2) a bulk add with a CSV file.

 Add users individually

-If you only have a few users to add to our organization a simple way to add them is by clicking the Add User button.
-A form will slide into view asking for you to enter data into three fields: Name, Email, and Labels.
+If you only have a few users to add to your organization, a simple way to add them is by clicking the Add User

-• Name is the written identifier that they system will use to display the user
+- Name is the written identifier that they system will use to display the user

-• Email is they email address that this user can access.
-They will receive their initial mfa token at this email address
+- Email is they email address that this user can access.
+They will receive their initial MFA token at this email address

-• Labels are any of the groups to which this person should be a part
+- Labels are any of the groups to which this person should be a part

 For our example, I will add the following information to the system: